-Due to the current COVID-19 pandemic, all classes are suspended through March, 2020
+Due to the current COVID-19 pandemic, all classes are currently suspended

 The Greater St. Louis Training Club uses positive, force-free methods in all levels of classes.